OmkarBhostekar/TicTacToeMultiplayer/README.md

-# Online Multiplayer Tic Tac Toe game using Socket.IO, Android and Node.JS
+# Online Multiplayer Tic Tac Toe Game

+Online multiplayer tic-tac-toe game where players can play with their friends remotely.
+This projects uses Android, Jetpack Compose, Socket.IO and Node.js as primary tech stack.